levo-777/chat_rooms/README.md

 **Please wait 1-2 minutes after the website loads!** The WebSocket connection takes time to establish.
 You'll see "WebSocket connection: Success" in the browser console when it's ready.
 The chat functionality will work once the connection is established.

+## 📝 Project Disclaimer

+**This is a simple learning project to try out Elixir and Phoenix framework.** Everything is stored in memory with no encryption and no security guarantees.
+This project was created for educational purposes to explore real-time web applications with Phoenix WebChannels.
+Do not use this in production environments.

 ## Tech Stack
 - **Elixir** ~> 1.14
 - **Phoenix** ~> 1.7.21 & Phoenix WebChannels